JennEYoon/learn-mldl/tasks-learn.md

 #### Task 8/15/2019

-    * Find out how to add Google Backup & Sync temp files to .gitignore, so my local git won't say there are untracked files to add.
+    * Find out how to add Google Backup & Sync temp files to .gitignore, so my local git won't say there are untracked files to add. -- done.
+Can't have .txt at the end of .gitignore.
+    Just .gitignore  .